nijoe1/fil-docs-local/builder-cookbook/filecoin-pin/faq.md

 * **Website:** Upload files in your browser.
 Uses a pre-funded test wallet.
 * **CLI:** Upload files from your terminal.
 Fund storage from your own wallet.

+{% hint style="info" %}
-> **Note:** Both run on Calibration testnet.
+Both run on Calibration testnet.
 They use tFIL and USDFC.
 Data has no persistence guarantees while on Calibnet.
+{% endhint %}

 ***